Diabetes and the Eye

 Many people with diabetes have mild background diabetic retinopathy, which usually does not affect their vision.
-When vision is affected, it is the result of macular edema (swelling) or macular ischemia.
+When vision is affected, it is the result of macular edema (swelling) or macular ischemia (loss of blood supply).
 Swelling is caused by fluid leaking from retinal blood vessels.
 It is the most common cause of visual loss in diabetics.
 Vision loss may be mild to severe, but even in the worst cases, peripheral (side) vision continues to function.
 Laser treatments or injections can be used to help control vision loss from macular edema, which can be performed in our office.
-Vascular ischemia occurs when small blood vessels (capillaries) close.
+Vascular ischemia occurs when capillaries (small blood vessels) close.
 Vision blurs because the macula no longer receives sufficient blood supply to work properly.
 Unfortunately, there is no effective treatment for macular ischemia.

 Diabetic retinopathy can affect patients with both Type 1 (juvenile-onset) and Type 2 (adult-onset) diabetes.
 Younger diabetics are usually free of retinopathy for at least the first 5 years after the onset of the diabetic condition.
 Adults may develop retinopathy at any time after the diagnosis is made.
 Routine eye examinations are critical for early diagnosis and treatment.
 We now have more to offer diabetics than ever before.
 Most do well, and vision can be preserved in the majority of patients, but cooperation with regular eye examinations is needed to control the disease.